1984 United States presidential election in Hawaii

 The 1984 United States presidential election in Hawaii took place on November 6, 1984.
 All 50 states and the District of Columbia, were part of the 1984 United States presidential election.
 Hawaii voters chose 4 electors to the Electoral College, which selected the president and vice president of the United States.
 Hawaii was won by incumbent United States President Ronald Reagan of California, who was running against former Vice President Walter Mondale of Minnesota.
 Reagan ran for a second time with former C.I.A.
 Director George H. W. Bush of Texas, and Mondale ran with Representative Geraldine Ferraro of New York, the first major female candidate for the vice presidency.

-Hawaii voted 7% more Democratic than the national average in this election.
-As a result of Reagan's victory in Hawaii, he became the second Republican presidential candidate to win Hawaii after Richard Nixon in 1972.
-As of 2020, this is the last time Hawaii has voted for a Republican in a presidential election, making Hawaii one of six states that Reagan is the last Republican presidential candidate to have won, the others being Massachusetts, New York, Oregon, Rhode Island and Washington.

-The presidential election of 1984 was a very partisan election for Hawaii, with just under 99% of the electorate voting for either the Democratic or Republican parties.
-All four island districts in Hawaii voted in majority for President Reagan, a stand-alone event in the State's history.
-As of the 2020 presidential election, this is the last election in which any of Hawaii's counties voted for the Republican candidate.